HongDianLiu/GeminiAI-for-Accounting/README.md

 ## Overview

-The **Expense Statement Parser** is a Python-based tool that utilizes the Google Gemini API to analyze user-provided expense statements.
+The **GeminiAI-for-Accounting** is a Python-based tool that utilizes the Google Gemini API to analyze user-provided expense statements.
 It processes input text to extract key information such as the amount, title, description, split type, and currency, and returns this data in a structured JSON format.

 ## Features